 1.2.1 Which of the following CCDF program rules and policies are administered (i.e., set or established) at the state or territory level or local level?
 Identify whether CCDF program rules and policies are established by the state or territory (even if operated locally) or whether the CCDF policies or rules are established by local entities, such as counties or workforce boards (98.16(i)(3)).
+Check one.

-Check one. ☑All program rules and policies are set or established at the state or territory level. ☐Some or all program rules and policies are set or established by local entities.
+All program rules and policies are set or established at the state or territory level.
+If checked, skip to question 1.2.2.
+Some or all program rules and policies are set or established by local entities.
 If checked, indicate which entities establish the following policies.
 Check all that apply.
-1. Eligibility rules and policies (e.g., income limits) are set by the: ☐ State or territory $\square$ Local entity (e.g., counties, workforce boards, early learning coalitions).
+1 I. Eligibility rules and policies (e.g., income limits) are set by the: State or territory Local entity (e.g., counties, workforce boards, early learning coalitions).
 If checked, identify the entity and describe the type of eligibility policies the local entity(ies) can set.
-2 ☐ Other.
-Describe: Sliding-fee scale is set by the: ۷.
-Silding-lee scale is set by the. ☐State or territory $\square$ Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of eligibility policies the local entity(ies) can set. ☐Other.
-Describe: 3.
-Payment rates are set by the: 5.
-Tayment rates are set by the. ☐ State or territory $\square$ Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of eligibility policies the local entity(ies) can set.
-Other Describes 4 Other Describe: 4.
 Other.
+Describe:

+Sliding-fee scale is set by the:

+☐ State or territory

+Local entity (e.g., counties, workforce boa coalitions). rds, early learning

+If checked, identify the entity and describe the e type of eligibility policies the local

+entity(ies) can set.

+Other.

+Describe:

+3. Payment rates are set by the:

+State or territory

+Local entity (e.g., counties, workforce boa coalitions). rds, early learning

+If checked, identify the entity and describe the e type of eligibility policies the local

+entity(ies) can set.

+Other.

+Describe:

-List other program rules and policies and describe (e.g., quality rating and improvement systems [QRIS], payment practices): 1.2.2 How is the CCDF program operated?
-In other words, which entity(ies) implement or perform these CCDF services?
-Check all that apply.
+4. Other.
+List and describe other program rules a

+rating and improvement systems [QRIS], payme nt practices):

+1.2.2 How is the CCDF program operated?
+In other wo ords, which entity(ies) implement or

+perform these CCDF services?
+Check all that apply

-; a) Who conducts eligibility determinations?
+a) Who conducts eligibility determinations?

-⊠ CCDF Lead Agency
+CCDF Lead Agency

-☑Temporary Assistance for Needy Families (TANF) agency
+Temporary Assistance for Needy Families (T ANF) agency

-☐ Other state or territory agency
+Other state or territory agency

-$\square$ Local government agencies, such as county welfare or social services departments
+Local government agencies, such as county welfare or social services departments

-☐ Child care resource and referral agencies
+Child care resource and referral agencies

-□ Community-based organizations
+Community-based organizations

-□Other.
+Other.

+Describe

 b) Who assists parents in locating child care (consumer education)?

-☑CCDF Lead Agency
+▼ TANF agency

-☐ Other state or territory agency
+Other state or territory agency

-☐ Local government agencies, such as county welfare or social services departments
+Local government agencies, such as county welfare or social services departments

-□ Child care resource and referral agencies
+☑ Child care resource and referral agencies

-☐ Community-based organizations
+Community-based organizations

-□Other.
+Other.

+Describe

 c) Who issues payments?

-⊠CCDF Lead Agency

-⊠TANF agency.
+▼ TANF agency

-☐ Other state or territory agency.
+Other state or territory agency

-☐ Local government agencies, such as county welfare or social services departments.
+Local government agencies, such as county welfare or social services departments

-☐ Child care resource and referral agencies.
+Child care resource and referral agencies

-□ Community-based organizations.
+Community-based organizations

-□ Other.

-1 What processes will the Lead Agency use to monitor administrative and implementation responsibilities performed by agencies other than the Lead Agency as indicated above, such as through written agreements or monitoring and auditing processes (98.11(a)(3))?
-Describe those

-processes and any indicators or measures used to assess performance.

-For the subrecipient contracted to implement the subsidy program and the statewide child care resource and referral agency, monitoring activities include review of quarterly reports and monthly invoices.
-For the subsidy program subrecipient, the Department also reviews monthly
+Cother.

+Describe